Shivang-Patel/Movie-Recommendor-System/README.md

 ## Usage

 1. **Run the Jupyter notebook**:
-   Open and run the `notebook.ipynb` file to train the model and generate recommendations.
+   Open and run the `Movie_Recommender.ipynb` file to train the model and generate recommendations.

 2. **Start the application**:
    ```bash